davidpolk/heart-rate-server/README.md

 5. Or click on "Go Live" on the bottom right corner.

 or
-Simply go to "Server_Link" to run on existing server.
+Simply click on the Server Link below to run on existing server.

 ## Links